 Take a plastic cup and place a half lime shell into the bottom, cut-face down.
 Then, pack it with finely crushed ice.
 You might even be able to get away with packing ice into a wax paper cone or a pint glass.
 Put this into the freezer and allow it to set up before making the drink.
 In a relatively short time you can take the refrozen cone out of the mold and invert it into your bowl with the lime shell on top which will hold your flaming 151-proof spirit.
 The frozen cinder cone should be big enough not to float as you pour in the drink, but not so tall so that it poses a risk if it falls over as it melts.
 You can simply set a lime shell atop a big ice cube too, but unless there’s a small depression, it could slide off.
 An alternative is to just freeze some empty lime shells in tiny bowls of water.
 These can behave in the bowl like a floating candle with the lime shell again holding the flame.
 It’s not as impressive as a crushed ice cinder cone, but it’s a good backup plan.

 What if you want to avoid flames altogether?
-It's certainly a safer option, but you can still add drama to your presentation using dry ice!
+It’s certainly a safer option, but you can still add drama to your presentation using dry ice!
 Check the yellow pages for ice suppliers in your area and ask them if they have food-grade dry ice.
 This stuff is basically frozen carbon dioxide.
 It is extremely cold, so use your ice tongs.
 Add a big enough chunk to your bowl to keep it out of the straws, but a little will go a long way.
 It will sink to the bottom and start to transform directly from solid to gas.
 As this happens, it creates a smoke effect which can be just as fun as the flame in this drink.
-In this case, think of your entire bowl is the volcano crater!
-It's just carbon dioxide, but it's in your drink which is why you should only use food grade dry ice.
+In this case, think of your entire bowl as the volcano crater!
+It’s just carbon dioxide, but it’s in your drink which is why you should only use food grade dry ice.

 Fire or smoke effects aside, this is a tasty and traditional Tiki cocktail recipe.
 You can find other variations that include everything from brandy to pineapple juice, but according to Jeff “Beachbum” Berry, this is a 1970 recipe from Don The Beachcomber’s location right here in St. Paul, Minnesota.
 The restaurant opened in 1966 in what was then the St. Paul Hilton on Kellogg Avenue.
 Don The Beachcomber’s is gone and the hotel is now the Crowne Plaza.